Please click here to access a copy of our policies.

 Three and four year old children can access up to 15 hours of free nursery/preschool sessions per week regardless of how much money you have or how much you earn.

-If you are not eligible for funding under the Achieving Two Year Olds Scheme, or the Free for Three and Four’s Scheme, then payment for fees can be made by cheque, cash or via Internet Banking.
+If you are not eligible for funding under the Achieving Two Year Olds Scheme, or the Free for Three and Four’s Scheme, then payment for fees can be made by cheque, cash, child care vouchers or via Internet Banking.

 Statement of Intent:

-As a community playgroup located in Northway, the majority of our children feed into Northway Infant School and then on to Carrant Brook Junior School.
+As a community playgroup located in Northway, we offer placement to all children living in Northway and our surrounding communities.
+The majority of our children who attend our group feed into Northway Infant School and then go on to Carrant Brook Junior School.

-We work in partnership with Northway Infant School and our Preschool group is run from a classroom within the school.
-The children who use our playgroup benefit greatly from being able to use all the facilities within the school.
-This prepares the children well for starting school as they are used to the environment, the staff, and they will already have made friends with their peers who will join the school at the same time.
-Having school staff available to share professional development enhances our group and staff expertise.
+We work with Northway Infant School in partnership and our Pre school group is run from a classroom within the school.
+The children who use our playgroup benefit greatly from being able to use the facilities within the school and the school teachers are a great source of support to our staff.
+This prepares the children for starting school well as they are used to the environment, staff and will have already made friends with peers who will join school with them.

-In order to achieve an open, fair and clear admission procedure, we will administer the following criteria:
+In order to achieve an open fair and clear admission procedure we will administer the following criteria if we are over subscribed for places.

-· Siblings attending Northway Infants or Carrant Brook School
+Siblings attending Northway Infants or Carrant Brook Junior

-· Children using our group have the intention of being registered to attend Northway Infant School
+Children using our group have the intention of being registered to attend Northway Infants School